Navigating Slow Progress: Why You’re Only Losing a Pound a Week & Effective Strategies To Improve It

-A man is holding his belly after only losing a pound a week.
+A man is holding his stomach, disappointed by losing only a pound a week.

 Making the choice to embark on a weight loss journey and taking steps to improve health is a brave decision.
 It’s important to acknowledge that taking that first step is a big milestone.